Remembering to track and manage time: how Rachael manages her ADHD with Timeular

 But she’s not just speculatively tracking her time – Rachael has clear goals: make sure she hits work deadlines, stay focused on impactful work, and keep on track writing her book about how she’s applying Stoicism and Taosim to better herself.
 She also uses it to keep her ADHD from interfering with these goals.

-“If I don’t have what I need in front of me, I’ll literally lose hours because I’ll struggle through without realizing.
+“If I don’t have what I need in front of me, I’ll literally lose hours because I’ll struggle through without realizing it.
 If I don’t have a bottle in front of me, I’ll forget to drink.”

 What Rachael’s describing is object permanence – what isn’t seen isn’t remembered.
 Quite literally, when she was in deep work, if the software was hiding away in the background, she’d forget to track.
 And it was this need for a physical prompt to help her track time to hit her goals that led Rachael to discover Timeular and has led to minute-accurate time data that she habitually tracks each day.